-The risk that we do not have sufficient capital to meet regulatory requirements or that capital is inefficiently deployed across the
+The risk that we do not have sufficient capital to meet regulatory requirements or that capital is inefficiently deployed across the Group

-- · Investec plc's approach to capital management utilises both regulatory capital as appropriate to the jurisdiction in which it operates and internal capital, which is an internal risk-based assessment of capital requirements - · A detailed assessment of the regulatory and internal capital position is undertaken on an annual basis and is documented in the Internal Capital Adequacy Assessment Process (ICAAP).
-The ICAAP is reviewed and approved by Investec plc and DLC Capital Committees, DLC BRCC and the - The determination of target capital is driven by our risk profile, strategy and risk appetite, taking into account the regulatory and market factors applicable to the Group

-- · At the most fundamental level, we seek to balance our capital consumption between prudent capitalisation in the context of the Group's risk profile and optimisation of shareholder returns - Our internal capital framework is designed to manage and achieve this - The framework has been approved by the Board.
-The Investec plc Capital Committee is responsible for assisting the DLC Capital Committee (mandated by DLC BRCC) for the oversight and management of capital and leverage.
+- Investec plc's approach to capital management utilises both regulatory capital as appropriate to the jurisdiction in which it operates and internal capital, which is an internal risk-based assessment - · A detailed assessment of the regulatory and internal capital position is undertaken on an annual basis and is documented in the Internal Capital Adequacy Assessment Process (ICAAP).
+The ICAAP is reviewed by PLC and DLC Capital Committees before being recommended for approval to DLC BRCC and the Board - The determination of target capital is driven by our risk profile, strategy and risk appetite, taking into account the regulatory and market factors applicable to the Group - · At the most fundamental level, we seek to balance our capital consumption between prudent capitalisation in the context of the Group's risk profile and optimisation of shareholder returns - Our internal capital framework is designed to manage and achieve this balance - The framework has been approved by the Board.
+The Investec plc Capital Committee is responsible for assisting the DLC Capital Committee (mandated by DLC BRCC) for the oversight and management of capital and leverage. - The leverage ratio is considered and monitored as part of the capital management framework.